FWasik/hydro-sys/README.md

 No need to worry about migrations - they are applied automatically when the container starts.
 Also, if you want to create new users, you must do so via the admin panel.

 You can debug the application, there is already the configuration for vscode in `.vscode/launch.json`.
-In Visual Studio Code switch to `Run and Debug`, change to `Python Debugger: Remote Attach` and press F5 button.
+In Visual Studio Code switch to `Run and Debug` view, change to `Python Debugger: Remote Attach` and press F5 button.

 And that’s it!
 You can now use the application freely.